How to Use Different CSS Style Sheets For Different Browsers

 All is not lost however.
 The good news is that there are a number of tricks, workarounds and even non-standard but documented methods available that you can use to have your style sheet included by some browsers and not others.
 The workarounds often rely on known bugs in certain versions of specific browsers.

 On the other hand, even with these workarounds and tricks, you will probably find that there are certain browsers that you want to code for but do not have any reliable means to detect and work around.
-However, at least with the help of the tips listed here, you should be able to design a CSS-based website that works with the most commonly used browsers
+However, with the help of the tips listed here, you should be able to design a CSS-based website that works with the most commonly used browsers

 Preliminary Tips for Coding